icatalud/dart-sdk-wiki-2/Testing.md

 In short:

-**When the test runner reports a test as succeeding it means difference between the tool's actual behavior and intended behavior has not changed since the last time a human looked at it.**
+**When the test runner reports a test as succeeding it means the difference between the tool's actual behavior and intended behavior has not changed since the last time a human looked at it.**